mjz-smu/codelab_instructions/README.md

 Benchmarker.
 PKE is a service and web frontend for composing queries and dashboards.

-With PKE, you can preload dashboards,queries and views of your data to help you identify critical insights in your performance data.
+With PKE, you can preload dashboards, queries, and views of your data to help you identify critical insights in your performance data.
 PKE allows you to describe dashboards and queries in files that can be part of your change control processes.